Pancakes. Hotcakes. Griddle Cakes. Flapjacks.

 I shudder to think just how many pancakes I’ve consumed in my life, or how many different places I’ve visited across the U.S.A. to get my fix.
 But after many years of research (someone had to do it), I am now ready to declare my choice for the top 15 places to get pancakes in the country.
 If you travel within a 100 miles or so of any of these places, trust me, you need to check them out.
 But please be a serious pancake aficionado and whatever you do, don’t go to one of these places and decide you’re more in the mood for scrambled eggs or an omelet!

 Regardless of when you arrive, morning or noon, summer or winter, rain or shine, there will be a line at the Pancake Pantry.
 Do not be discouraged!
 The line really does move very quickly.
 My first time at the Pantry, I asked a woman ahead of me in line if it this place was really worth the wait, and she laughed and assured me that yes, I would not be sorry.
 That day I began a love affair with the Pantry’s Sweet Potato Pancakes, which are served with cinnamon cream syrup.
 They have to be the lightest, fluffiest and most flavorful pancakes I have ever eaten… I call them “Little Bites of Heaven”.
 I have tasted other varieties of the 20-some types of pancakes offered at the Pantry, but the sweet potato pancakes are so unique, so special, that I never even considered ordering anything else.
-However, I visited Pancake Pantry in August 2017 and am sad to report that due to a switch in the sweet potato base used for these pancakes, from a powder to flakes or vice versa, the consistency of these beautiful pancakes has changed and they are now much firmer and drier than before.
-I hoped they’d use up all the ingredients they purchased and return to the original, because the new batch is a pale shadow of the prior version!
-Unfortunately, I just revisited the Pantry in August 2020, and though they were very good, they were still not as they once were.
+However, I visited Pancake Pantry a few years ago and am sad to report that due to a switch in the sweet potato base used for these pancakes, from a powder to flakes or vice versa, the consistency of these beautiful pancakes had changed and were now much firmer and drier than before.
+I hoped they’d use up all the ingredients they purchased and return to the original, because the new batch was a pale shadow of the prior version!
+Unfortunately, the last time I visited the Pantry they were still not as good as they once were.
 However, there are many other varieties to sample and you are bound to find one to suit your tastes, so I at least have to give the Pancake Pantry an Honorable Mention shout-out!

 Located in the bustling little town of Lincoln, the western end of the famous Kancamagus Highway through the White Mountains, Flapjacks is the place to go for a hearty breakfast with a special emphasis on pancakes.
-The staff are very friendly and the space is cozy, with a toy train set regularly passing by as it makes its way through the two room restaurant.
+The staff are very friendly, and the space is cozy, with a toy train set regularly passing by as it makes its way through the two-room restaurant.
 But the real draw is the flapjacks themselves, especially the pumpkin pancakes, which are about as good as they get, but unfortunately only grace the menu in the fall.
 Fluffy, flavorful and hearty, they are served with real maple syrup.
-I also enjoy substituting the homefries with Boston baked beans, a very New England breakfast touch!
+I also enjoy substituting homefries with Boston baked beans, a very New England breakfast touch!
 Very crowded on weekends, and you can expect to wait in a line almost any time, but sometimes going closer to noon will get you in a little faster.
 Regardless, it is worth the wait!